 Matte or Satin Varnish

-Once the tools are assembled, you are well on your way to getting your perfect model train ready.
+Once the tools are assembled, we’re well on our way to a perfect model train.

 1. Model Prep